Portrait of an Artist in the Context of

 As it was mentioned before, one of the most original Blumin’s creations became his series of hand-made books, which was partically influenced by the exhibition of six Russian Avant-Garde artists, Alexandra Exter, Natalia Goncharova, Liubov Popova, Olga Rozanova, Varvara Stepanova, and Nadezhda Udaltsova.
 The exhibition took place at the Guggenheim museum in New York in 2000.
 It was part of a massive project the purpose of which was to consequently display the works of six Russian female artists in Berlin, London, Venice, Bilbao, Moscow, and the United States from 1999 to 2001.
 A catalogue, The Amazons of the Avant-Garde: Alexandra Exter, Natalia Goncharova, Liubov Popova, Olga Rozanova, Varvara Stepanova, and Nadezhda Udaltsova, published by Solomon Guggenheim Museum in the same year 2000 was edited by two reputable art critics, John E. Bowlt and Mathew Drutt, the son of Helen Drutt – an educator on contemporary art subjects as well as a reputable American art dealer and the owner of the art gallery, where during the end of the 1980s – beginning of the 1990s S. Blumin exhibited his metal objects on a regular basis.
 What an interesting coincidence!

 And finally, the greatest Blumin’s accomplishment of the second decade of the 21st century—his musical video compositions!
 At this point there are almost 200 of them published on YouTube and, partially, on Vimeo portals.
-In his RTVi television interview with a famous Russian journalist, Victor Topaller (see on www.sergeiblumin.com / interviews) Sergei explains why this newest technological genre attracted him so greatly: “It gave me an opportunity to amalgamate my two life-long callings–art and music–into unified synthetic creations, through which I am able to express my artistic impulses in the most fulfilling way.”
+In his RTVi television interview with a famous Russian journalist, Victor Topaller (see on www.sergeiblumin.com / interviews) Sergei explains why this newest technological genre attracted him in such a powerful way: “It gave me an opportunity to amalgamate my two life-long callings–art and music–into unified synthetic creations, through which I am able to express my artistic impulses in the most fulfilling way.”

 Detailed analysis of Sergei Blumin’s musical video-compositions as well as his hand-made books and Meaning of Signs series can be found in the article Portrait of the Artist in the Context of Success, Fame and Destiny.
 Russian Version (“Портрет художника в контексте успеха, славы и судьбы. Русская версия”) published on the present block in 2016.
 It is just waiting for its translation into English in the near future.